-In addition to the above training tips, you will still be following the same BAHT program template and training principles as described in the first part of this ebook.
-But instead of doing the shoulder isolation work at the end of Day 4, you'd replace it another bicep / tricep superset.
+In addition to the above training tips, you will still be following the same BAHT program template and training principles as described in the first part of this e-book.
+But instead of doing the shoulder isolation work at the end of Day 4, you'd replace it another bicep / triceps superset.